matrup01/data_import_modules/docu/docu.md

     label (str) ... gives the plot a label used in a legend color (str) ... changes the color of the plot, default-"tab:orange" secondary (bool) ... should be toggled if the plot uses the right-hand yaxis, default-False

+7.    weather.py

+7.1   WeatherData(file)

+    creates a WeatherData-object

+    file (str) ... takes a csv-file created by the weatherstation

+7.1.1 WeatherData.plot(ax,y,**kwargs)

+    draws a plot of y on an existing mpl-axis

+    y (str) ... decides which data should be plotted ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn

+    day (str, optional) ... takes a day in the format ddmmyyyy.
+If a day is given only data acquired on that day will be plotted setday (str, optional) ... takes a day in the format ddmmyyyy.
+If a setday is given all data will be changed to this day to make it easier to plot against other data start (str, optional) ... takes a timestamp in the format HHMMSS. if a start is given only data acquired after that timestamp will be plotted end (str, optional) ... takes a timestamp in the format HHMMSS. if a end is given only data acquired before that timestamp will be plotted secondary (bool, optional) ... if True the plot will be drawn on the right y-axis.
+The default is False color (str, optional) ... decides the color of the plot.
+The default is "tab:blue" plotlabel (str, optional) ... a label that is used for the plot if a legend is drawn.
+The default is "no label" ylabel (str,optional) ... a label that is used for the y-axis, if none is given it will be "value in unit", where value and unit are retrieved from the given y